There are three very important things about bumblebee hair:

 This works so well that many insects are this colour, not just bumblebees, such as wasps, hornets and even poisonous caterpillars.
 This is called Mullerian mimicry, after the man who first wrote about it.
 There is another kind of mimicry and that is called Batesian mimicry, also named after the person who first explained it.
 This is when a harmless species mimics the protective colouring (or other type of protection) of a harmful species.
 This can be seen in some hairy hoverflies which mimic bumblebees.
 These hoverflies have no sting, and cannot bite, but because they look like bumblebees, and some of them also buzz like bumblebees, they escape a certain amount of predation.

 Above you can see more hairs and bristles from the tarsus (the small leg segments just before the claw).
 Note how there are fewer feathery hairs and more stronger, spirally ridged hairs.
 These are used to comb through the body to gather the pollen and also to remove any debris.
-The image on the right is at higher magnification.
+The lower image is at higher magnification.

 |Tongue & mouth|